 Under the Ethics Law, the subject of an ethics complaint may submit a written discovery request for a list of proposed witnesses and a copy of any materials in the investigative file that the Executive Director intends to present as evidence in the matter.
 The Ethics Law also provides that the materials in the investigative file are confidential, except that any materials which the Executive Director presents as evidence in the matter become public records.
-(NRS 281A.755) Section 55 of this bill requires any written discovery request to be submitted in accordance with the schedule for discovery in the matter.
-Section 55 also provides that any materials which the Executive Director presents as evidence in the matter become public records after the Commission takes final action concerning the ethics complaint in a public meeting or hearing held under section 56 of this bill.
+(NRS 281A.755) Section 47 requires any written discovery request to be submitted in accordance with the schedule for discovery in the matter.
+Section 47 also provides that any materials which the Executive Director presents as evidence in the matter become public records after the Commission takes final action concerning the ethics complaint in a public meeting or hearing held under section 48 of this bill, but provides an exception if any of the materials are declared confidential by another law.

 In proceedings concerning an ethics complaint, the Ethics Law exempts from the Open Meeting Law: (1) any meeting or hearing held by the Commission to receive information or evidence concerning the ethics complaint; and (2) any deliberations of the Commission on such information or evidence.
 However, the Ethics Law does not exempt the Commission's actions concerning the ethics complaint from the Open Meeting Law.
-(NRS 281A.760) Section 56 of this bill generally exempts the Commission's actions concerning the ethics complaint from the Open Meeting Law.
-However, section 56 requires the Commission to take final action concerning the ethics complaint in a public meeting or hearing for which the Commission provides public notice and which is open to the public and conducted in accordance with the regulations of the Commission, but the meeting or hearing is not subject to specific requirements of the Open Meeting Law.
+(NRS 281A.760) Section 48 generally exempts the Commission's actions concerning the ethics complaint from the Open Meeting Law.
+However, section 48 requires the Commission to take final action concerning the ethics complaint in a public meeting or hearing for which the Commission provides public notice and which is open to the public and conducted in accordance with the regulations of the Commission, but the meeting or hearing is not subject to specific requirements of the Open Meeting Law.